-Giving You the Data You Need to Make Better Procurement Decisions
+The Data You Need to Make Informed Procurement Decisions

 We are excited to announce we recently launched two new feature sets into Current SCM.
 Both leverage the wealth of historical purchasing data generated by executing your procurement processes: Offer Price Comparison and Historical Price Data, to help businesses make more informed decisions about their future purchases.